zohra009/manipulating-hashes-prework/README.md

-# Manipulating Hashes
+# Code Along Exercise: Manipulating Hashes

 ## Objectives

 In this lesson, we'll be taking a closer look at multidimensional, or nested, hashes, iteration and higher level hash methods.
-We'll go through a few challenges together and then you'll complete the lab on your own.
+We'll go through a few challenges together before you move on to the next lab.

 ## More On Building Nested Hashes